carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 .. _polymorphism:

-Designing Type Hiercharies and Polymorphic Interfaces
+Designing Type Hierarchies and Polymorphic Interfaces
 -----------------------------------------------------

 There are two different design patterns that tend to result in the use of